trond-snekvik/vscode-kconfig/README.md

 Made specifically for the
 [Zephyr project RTOS](https://www.zephyrproject.org/) to aid application development.

+Normally, no additional configuration is needed for Zephyr.
+See the bottom of the readme for details.

+# Installation

+To install, download the latest kconfig-X.X.X.vsix package from the GitHub releases tab.
+Open Visual Studio Code and run the "Install from VSIX..." command, either through the command palette (Ctrl+Shift+P) or by opening the extensions panel, and pressing the ... menu in the top corner.
+Locate the VSIX package, press "Install" and reload Visual Studio Code once prompted.

 # Features

 This extension adds features for Kconfig, properties (.conf) and C files